AAFC-BICoE/biocluster-playbook/README.md

 Before the playbook can be run, a copy of ```biocluster/rocks.repo.sample``` should be made and customized.

 One possible source of the RPMs is the [MBB-Bio-Roll](https://github.com/AAFC-MBB/MBB-Bio-Roll).
-A rocks repo can be made from it and then added to your customized ```biocluster/rocks.repo``` file.
+A rocks repository can be made from it and then added to your customized ```biocluster/rocks.repo``` file.

 ## CentOS Image Setup

-There are a few steps required to configure a CentOS image for this playbook:
+There are a few steps required to configure a CentOS image to be used with Elasticluster and this playbook:

 * Start an instance of the latest CentOS 6 release from: http://cloud.centos.org/centos/6/images/
 * Download and install additional tools to enable image resizing (Instructions from [rdoproject](https://www.rdoproject.org/resources/creating-centos-and-fedora-images-ready-for-openstack/)):